mpaulacaldas/notes/README.md

 # Notes :notebook:

 This is my attempt at keeping track of the things I learn.

-I try to put everything in categories.
-When I don't succeed I put them [here](random.md).
-I also try to keep track of my [TODO](TODO.md)s.

 ### R
 - [Templates](R/templates.md)